rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 		  DocumentRoot /var/www/vhosts/vh2
 		</VirtualHost>

+#### Document root directory does not exist
+If running `httpd -S` reports the following error:

-4. Running "httpd -S" reports an error stating "Warning: DocumentRoot [/etc/httpd/var/www/vhosts/vh2] does not exist"
+    Warning: DocumentRoot [/etc/httpd/var/www/vhosts/vh2] does not exist

-  This specific error indicates that the directory specified as containing the website files for the vh2.example.com virtual host does not exist, or that Apache cannot access it.
+This error indicates that the directory specified as containing the website files for the `vh2.example.com` virtual host does not exist, or that Apache cannot access it.
 Similar errors can appear for any of the file paths specified in a virtual host configuration, such as the paths to the virtual host's log files.

-  To fix, make sure you created the directory.
-If you definitely created it, check there are no mistakes in the DocumentRoot directive.
-A common mistake is to miss out the path's initial "/".
-Leaving out the "/" instructs Apache to read the path - the DocumentRoot path in this case - as a relative path.
-That is, as a path relative to the main Apache configuration's ServerRoot path.
+To fix this error, ensure that you created the directory.
+If you did create it, verify that there are no mistakes in the `DocumentRoot` directive.
+A common mistake is to omit the path's initial slash (/).
+Leaving out the slash instructs Apache to read the path—the `DocumentRoot` path in this case—as a relative path, that is, as a path relative to the main Apache configuration's `ServerRoot` path.

-  As there are several ways in which this error is often created, we've created an example of just one of them.
-In the example below, you'll see that the path for the DocumentRoot in the first virtual host starts with a "/" but the second one does not.
-This makes Apache read the DocumentRoot path for vh2.example.com as an extension of the default webserver's ServerRoot path /etc/httpd/ to create a DocumentRoot path of /etc/httpd/var/vhosts/vh2.
+The following example shows just one of the ways in which this error is created.
+The path for the `DocumentRoot` directive in the first virtual host starts with a slash but the second one doesn’t.

     ServerRoot /etc/httpd

 		NameVirtualHost \*:80